KabirKanha/entry-management-system/README.md

 ![Admin Panel](public/Images/Screenshots/14_AdminPanel.png)
 <br><br>
 The admin can view a log of all past visits.
-He/She also has the ability to sort, filter and hide columns.
-He/she may also copy the file, print it, or export it to XLSX, CSV or PDF.
+They also have the ability to sort, filter and hide columns.
+They may also copy the file, print it, or export it to XLSX, CSV or PDF.

 ![Visit history](public/Images/Screenshots/15_Visithistory.png)
 <br><br>